 Highly commended by British Medical Association for textbook 'MCQs for the cardiology KBA', British Medical Association book awards 2015

 Dan is the cardiology research lead at the RUH Bath.
-He has undertaken a research fellowship at the John Radcliffe hospital & University of Oxford and was awarded his MD in 2014.
+He has undertaken a research fellowship at the John Radcliffe hospital & University of Oxford where he was awarded his MD.

 Member of the British Society of Echocardiography